 - Communication and events aimed at increasing exchanges and dialogue between actors in the region.

-- The Swedish Institute also has the task of leading and coordinating the horizontal area HA Capacity within the framework of the EU Strategy for the Baltic Sea Region (EUSBSR), together with the Nordic Association and the Baltic Sea Cities.
+- The Swedish Institute also has the task of leading and coordinating the horizontal area HA Capacity within the framework of the EU Strategy for the Baltic Sea Region (EUSBSR), together with the Nordic Association and Union of the Baltic Cities.